 On your journey to tarot fluency, keep a journal of the tarot spreads you use and your interpretations of them.
 You can even invent new formations, record, or draw them out.

 Over the years I kept so many tarot journals that I decided to combine my favorite spreads, readings, tools, and templates in a 50-page printable Tarot journal (for sale on my Etsy store) so you can enjoy it too and learn Tarot in no time!

 Which Tarot spread are you most excited to try?
 Do you have a favorite?
-Let us know in the comments below or by reaching out to me on my Instagram page.
+Let us know by reaching out to me on my Instagram page.
 Love to learn and hear from you!